Built Environments Lab //

 PROJECTS

-After Oceanic represents a deep commitment to architectural innovation grounded in the careful study of materials and their relationship to place.
+After Oceanic represents a deep commitment to engaging art in Hawai‘i with architectural innovation grounded in the careful study of materials and their relationship to place.
 We explore how native and island-based materials—whether organic or industrial—can inform the design and recovery of built environments that support ecological balance, cultural continuity, and future adaptability.

 Creative material studies examine traditional techniques, such as indigenous thatching and canoe lashing, alongside modern architectural frameworks, challenging the dominance of global industrial materials like steel while reintroducing localized knowledge systems.
 By reimagining these materials within contemporary contexts, we seek to bridge the past and future, offering new possibilities for architecture that reflect Hawai‘i’s unique biocultural landscape.